Osaym/Resources/README.md

 # Resources
-Random resources I find cool
+*These are random resources I find useful.